AniMerPlus/AniMerPlus/README.md

 ```bash
 python demo.py --checkpoint data/AniMerPlus/checkpoints/checkpoint.ckpt --img_folder path/to/imgdir/
 ```
-If you want to reproduce the results in the paper, please switch to the paper branch.
-The reason for this is that we found that the 3D keypoints of the Animal3D dataset may have been exported incorrectly, so the version released now is the result of retraining after we fixed it.

 ## Training
 Downloading the pretrained backbone and Our dataset from [here](https://drive.google.com/drive/folders/146ic3vnlgqutY3lh6BdV7ZXt9Ox2VAfh?usp=sharing).
 Then, processing the data format to be consistent with Animal3D and replacing the training data path in the configs_hydra/experiment/AniMerPlus.yaml file.